Bridgette Gusterson

-Bridgette Marie Gusterson OAM (born in Perth, Western Australia), also known as Bridgette Ireland, is an Australian water polo player, at the 1995 FINA World Cup, and from the gold medal team of the 2000 Summer Olympics.
+Bridgette Marie Gusterson OAM (born February 7, 1973), also known as Bridgette Ireland, is an Australian water polo player, at the 1995 FINA World Cup, and from the gold medal team of the 2000 Summer Olympics.
 She was a captain of the team from 1997 to 2000.

 She is the sister of fellow Australian water polo player and Olympic teammate Danielle Woodhouse.